alejandrovpm/tips-KUL/Editors.md

 It also works fine with high-resolution monitors in contrast to other editors/IDEs such as Eclipse, where the icons look tiny.

+### Nice tricks
+- Holding *ctrl* and clicking in several parts of the file you can have multiple editting points.
+- Select a word and press the correponding key to open brackets ([],{},(),"",...) the selected word will be inside the brackets
+- Select a word and press *ctrl + d* the next instance of the world will be selected also
+- To duplicate a line press *ctrl + shift + d*

 ###Packages to install:

 **script:** Enables you to run code (in many languages) directly in the editor and view the results in a window embedded in atom.